Lilypads/AI-Line-Follower/ros_packages/Readme.md

 __You can do that by system files program or doing the following command:__

-*Note: Assume you clone this repository to ~/ or Home directory as instructed on first README.
-Otherwise, change ~/AI-Line-Follower/ros_packages/ to where you clone the directory to on your PC.

 1.1 In case creating a new workspace (~/catkin_ws)
 ```
 cd ~